webmastersmith/solid-image/README.md

 ### What it does?

-With url or array syntax, you can quickly make responsive images, and the HTML img|picture element code will be output to the console.
+With url or array syntax, you can quickly make responsive images, and the HTML img/picture element code will be output to the console.
 Library agnostic.

 ### Why